calvinhaooo/Error-Simulation-in-ML/README.md

 *  Introduce errors into the datasets
 *  Adapt preprocessing and cleaning operations
-*  Merge sub-groups, compare results, refine successful adaptations Below is our general workflow of our project.
+*  Merge sub-groups, compare results, refine successful adaptations Below is the general workflow of our project.
    <div align=center>
    <img src="https://github.com/calvinhaooo/Error-Simulation-in-ML/assets/145265103/5259a934-00c1-45d1-b940-b90e332d18f1">
    <p>The workflow of our project</p>